-On average, across 29 countries surveyed by Ipsos in September and October 2021, over half (56%) say they have modified their consumer behaviour out of concern about climate change over the past few years.
-This is down from an average of 69% in January 2020, when an identical question was asked in all but two of the 29 countries.
+On average, over half (56%) of people say they have modified their consumer behaviour out of concern about climate change over the past few years.
+This is down from an average of 69%, found in January 2020, when an identical question was asked in all but two of 29 countries.

-Globally, the individual actions most commonly taken to counteract climate change are recycling or composting (cited by an average of 46% among all adults across the 29 countries surveyed), generally saving energy at home (43%), avoiding throwing away food (41%) and saving water at home (41%).
+Globally, the individual actions most commonly taken to counteract climate change are recycling or composting, generally saving energy at home (43%), avoiding throwing away food (41%) and saving water at home (41%).

 To find out whether consumers feel they are more or less engaged in fighting climate change than other people in their community, survey respondents were also asked about changes their neighbours may have made out of concern about climate change.
 On average globally, three in ten (30%) say their neighbours have made at least some changes, a third (34%) say their neighbours have not made any changes, and nearer two in five (37%) state they are not sure.